Deadly clashes in Egypt after soccer club banned

 Prosecutors referred 75 people, including nine security officials in Port Said, to the criminal court on March 15 to face trial over the violence.

-(Reporting by Mohamed Abdellah and Yousri Mohamed; Writing by Marwa Awad; Editing by Robin Pomeroy)
+(Additional reporting by Mohamed Abdellah in Cairo and Yousri Mohamed in Ismailia; Writing by Tamim Elyan; Editing by Andrew Heavens)